+2020

-2020 EUR
+EUR

-Authorised and contracted 1,617,631
+1,617,631

-Authorised but not contracted 1,761,801
+1,761,801

 34. RELATED PARTIES

 The ultimate controlling party of the Group is Mr Angelo Xuereb, who holds 55% of the voting rights of the Company.

 All entities in which Mr Xuereb has control, has significant influence or is a member of the key management personnel are considered to be "related parties" in these financial statements.
 Related parties also comprise of key management who have the ability to control or exercise a significant influence in financial and operating decisions.